What Is Elderly Financial Abuse?

 “Document everything,” adds Einhart.
 “Document as much as you can as quickly as you can.
 Write down everything you think, or you fear may have happened, and take photos of all potential injuries.”

-Such steps are crucial in the event that you need to file a lawsuit.
+Such steps are crucial if you need to file a lawsuit.
 “It is usually a personal injury attorney who will bring a civil action against a facility,” Einhart says.

 Questions for an Elder Law Attorney